Behind the scenes of your packaged desktop application

-A key goal of the Desktop Bridge is to separate application state from system state as much as possible while maintaining compatibility with other apps.
+A key goal of a modern package is to separate application state from system state as much as possible while maintaining compatibility with other apps.
 The bridge accomplishes this by placing the application inside a Universal Windows Platform (UWP) package, and then detecting and redirecting some changes it makes to the file system and registry at runtime.

-Packages that you create for your desktop app are desktop-only, full-trust applications and are not virtualized or sandboxed.
+Packages that you create for your desktop application are desktop-only, full-trust applications and are not virtualized or sandboxed.
 This allows them to interact with other apps the same way classic desktop applications do.

 App packages are installed under C:\Program Files\WindowsApps\package_name, with the executable titled app_name.exe.
 Each package folder contains a manifest (named AppxManifest.xml) that contains a special XML namespace for packaged apps.
 Inside that manifest file is an

 <EntryPoint> element, which references the full-trust app.
-When that app is launched, it does not run inside an app container, but instead it runs as the user as it normally would.
+When that application is launched, it does not run inside an app container, but instead it runs as the user as it normally would.

 After deployment, package files are marked read-only and heavily locked down by the operating system.
 Windows prevents apps from launching if these files are tampered with.

-In order to contain app state, the bridge attempts to capture changes the app makes to AppData.
+In order to contain app state, changes that the application makes to AppData are captured.
 All write to the user's AppData folder (e.g., C:\Users\user_name\AppData), including create, delete, and update, are copied on write to a private per-user, per-app location.
-This creates the illusion that the packaged app is editing the real AppData when it is actually modifying a private copy.
+This creates the illusion that the packaged application is editing the real AppData when it is actually modifying a private copy.
 By redirecting writes this way, the system can track all file modifications made by the app.
-This allows the system to clean up those files when the app is uninstalled, thus reducing system "rot" and providing a better app removal experience for the user.
+This allows the system to clean up those files when the application is uninstalled, thus reducing system "rot" and providing a better application removal experience for the user.